Design Thinking For Innovation

 There are so many great examples of applied design thinking, from the first design of Apple’s mouse to solving health problems as illustrated above.
 Design thinking is being used to improve financial processes, to reimagine healthcare and educational institutions, in transportation systems, insurance, media and so much more.

-If you’re interested in learning more about how to apply design thinking as an employee of an existing company or as an entrepreneur, join us on September 18, 2019 for a one day workshop, Design Thinking for Innovation.
+If you’re interested in learning more about how to apply design thinking as an employee of an existing company or as an entrepreneur, join us at one of our 1- day workshop, Design Thinking for Innovation.
 What you’ll learn is sure to transform how you approach problem solving and innovation.

 By: Vicki Hammarstedt, Director & Design Thinking Facilitator, Berkeley Advanced Media Institute